lvillasen/RedPitaya-Hello-World/README.md

 - Add the constraint *Hello-World.xdc* and verilog *counter.c*  files from the repository.

-- Create a new block design according to the block shown in the Fig. 1.
+- Create a new Block Design according to the block shown in the Fig. 1.
+Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options.
+Add Module counter.v from the menu.

 - In 'Sources' go to 'IP Sources' right-click on 'project1' and select 'Create HDL Wraper'